Lesplay/Twitter-Clone-2.0/README.md

 Front-end:
 - All in all 'prettifying' the app

-If you have any ideas what I could've/could do better - please, sent me a message!
+If you have any ideas what I could've/could do better - please, sent me a message: oleszczuk.michal at gmail.com